isabella232/element-zstack/docs/src/partnerships.md

 # Key Partnerships

-Labs have developed DataJoint-based pipelines for volumetric data.
+Labs have developed pipelines for volumetric data.
 The DataJoint team interviewed and collaborated with these teams to understand their experiment workflow, associated tools, and interfaces.
 These teams
 include: